kk-1212/tutedudepython2/README.md

-# tutedudepython2# Beginner Python Programs
+# Assignment 3: Functions & Modules in Python

-- **sample1.py** – A program that checks whether a number entered by the user is even or odd.
-- **sample2.py** – A program that calculates the sum of numbers from 1 to 50 using a loop.

 ---

-## Tasks

-### Task 1: sample1.py, Check if a Number is Even or Odd
-A Python script that asks the user for a number and tells whether it’s even or odd using an `if-else` statement.
+- **sample1.py** – A program that calculates the factorial of a number using a function.
+- **sample3.py** – A program that performs mathematical calculations using Python math module.

+---

+### Task 1: Calculate Factorial Using a Function
+In this program, a function named fact is defined to calculate the factorial of a number.
+The calculation can be done using either a loop or recursion.

+---

-### Task 2: sample2.py, Sum of Integers from 1 to 50
+### Task 2: Using the Math Module for Calculations
-This script demonstrates how to use a `for` loop to go through a range of numbers and perform calculations.
+This program takes a number as input from the user and uses Python math module to perform the following operations:
+- Calculate the square root of the number
+- Calculate the natural logarithm (log base *e*)
+- Calculate the sine of the number (in radians)

+---